-An advantage of the MT methods, due to their advanced control and guidance system, is that they are capable of installing pipelines to accurate line and grade tolerances.
+Although unmanned, the MT method, due to its advanced control and guidance system, is capable of installing pipelines to accurate line and grade tolerances.
 Also, the borehole or tunnel is continuously supported by the installed pipe.
 Finally, the bentonite slurry (clay and water) collection/recycling system and pressure control features at the excavation face minimize the potential for drilling fluid loss.

 Primary disadvantages of the MT method are the necessary use of a slurry and the extended lengths of pipe segments causing more workspace area to be utilized.
-These factors were the reason why Mountain Valley selected the conventional bore method as the primary ANST crossing method and identified the MT method as an alternate installation choice.
+These factors were the reason why Mountain Valley selected the manned tunnel bore method as the primary ANST crossing method and identified the MT method as an alternate installation choice.

-5.2 Direct Pipe:
+5.2 Direct Pipe: Option 3

 Direct Pipe is a trenchless installation method that combines features of Horizontal Directional Drilling (HDD) and MT.
 Direct Pipe was developed by the HerrenKnecht Company in Germany to provide a onestep pipe jacking method that offered the advantages of both HDD and MT.
-Direct Pipe utilizes an MTBM connected to the leading edge of an assembled length of pipe and a Pipe Thruster to jack the pipeline into place, similar to, but in the opposite direction of HDD pullback operations.
+Direct Pipe utilizes an MTBM connected to the leading edge of an assembled length of pipe and a pipe thruster to jack the pipeline into place, similar to, but in the opposite direction of HDD pullback operations.